Reyne Smith: Professional career

 After going undrafted in the 2025 NBA draft, Smith played for the Denver Nuggets and the Washington Wizards during the 2025 NBA Summer League.

-On 13 August, 2025, Smith signed a two-year deal with the Cairns Taipans of the National Basketball League (NBL), with the second year being a club option.
+On 13 August 2025, Smith signed a two-year deal with the Cairns Taipans of the National Basketball League (NBL), with the second year being a club option.
+He missed much of the 2025–26 season with a plantar fascia tear that sidelined him between round seven and round 21.

+Smith joined the Maitland Mustangs of the NBL1 East for the 2026 NBL1 season.
+On 9 May 2026, he scored 43 points and made 12 3-pointers against the Albury Wodonga Bandits.

+On 13 April 2026, the Taipans exercised the club option on Smith's contract for the 2026–27 NBL season.

 National team career

 Smith represented the Australia under-17 team at the 2019 FIBA Under-17 Oceania Championship in New Caledonia, winning the gold medal while averaging 11.6 points across five games.
 He later represented the Australia under-19 team at the 2021 FIBA U19 World Cup, averaging 7.1 points per game with a 19-point performance against Puerto Rico.

 In July 2025, Smith was named in the Australian Boomers squad in the lead up to the 2025 FIBA Asia Cup in Saudi Arabia, and was later named in the final squad for the tournament.
 Smith averaged 9.0 points and 3.2 rebounds per game across five games to help Australia win their third gold medal in a row.

+In February 2026, Smith was named in the Boomers squad for two FIBA World Cup Asian qualifiers.
+In June 2026, he was named as a replacement player for the next qualifier window.